ThibArg/nuxeo-fujixerox/README.md

 # nuxeo-fujixerox
 ===

+Current version: 1.0.1 (2014-10-22)

+This plug-in adds:

-This plug-in adds an operation, `ValidatePictureMetadata` which throws an explicit error if the picture embedded in the nuxeo document has no resolution or no color space.
+* A listener ("About to create" and "before modification") which checks the picture embedded in the nuxeo document has no resolution or no color space.
+If it is the case, the transaction is rolled back and an exception is raised, whose message explains the problem ("missing value: X-Resolution" for example)
+* An operation, `ValidatePictureMetadata` which check the Blob received in input, and applies the same validation.
+The operation accepts 2 parameters:
+  * `varResult` (optional): The name of a Context variable that will be filled with the error message (not the full stack trace)
+  * `throwException`: A boolean.
+If `true, an exception is raised in case of problem.
+Default value is `true`.

+Both classes call the `ValidatePictureMetadata` class which conteins the validation rules. it is this class that you should modify if you need to add rules for example.

 As for other plug-ins, to use the operation in your Studio project, you need to add its JSON definition to Settings & Versioning > Registries > Automation Operations.
 You can add the following declaring:

 ```
  {
-  "id" : "ValidatePictureMetadataOp",
+    "id" : "Blob.ValidatePictureMetadata",
     "label" : "Validate Picture Metadata",
-  "category" : "Document",
+    "category" : "Files",
-  "description" : "This operation calls the <code>ExtractMetadataInDocument</code> operation from <code>nuxeo-imagemetadata-utils</code>, and thorw an exsception if some metadata is missing",
+    "description" : "This operation check if the input blob has <code>x/y resolution</code> and <code>colorspace</code> set.
+The (optionnal) <code>varResult</code> Context variable name will be filled with the string message (empty if no error).
+If the <code>throwException</code> box is checked, and exception is raised if the blob does not pass the validation (default is <code>true</code>.",
-  "url" : "ValidatePictureMetadataOp",
+    "url" : "Blob.ValidatePictureMetadata",
     "requires" : null,
-  "signature" : [ "document", "document", "documents", "documents" ],
+    "signature" : [ "blob", "blob", "bloblist", "bloblist" ],
+    "params" : [ {
+      "name" : "varResult",
+      "type" : "string",
+      "required" : false,
+      "order" : 0,
+      "widget" : null,
+      "values" : [ ]
+    }, {
+      "name" : "throwException",
+      "type" : "boolean",
+      "required" : false,
+      "order" : 0,
+      "widget" : null,
-  "params" : [ ]
+      "values" : [ "true" ]
+    } ]
   }
 ```

-A typical usage would be in the "About to Create" event, when a document has the "picture" facet.
-In the chain bound to this event, just drag-drop this operaiton (Document > Validate Picture Metadata): When creating a new document, if the embedded image does not have the required metadata, the exception will be triggerer, and the document will not be created (rollback of the transaction)

 **Notice** The .zip of the marketplace package has been added to this repository.
 It is not 100% strict to put binaries outside the "releases" tab, but it is faster to get it. once we have a v1, we'll do egular releases